Show by Label

 Splitting the Power Supply

 There will be a separation of the noisy mains related parts of the circuit, that need to go outside of the enclosure for the generator.
-In essence, it means that the transformer, the bridge and the main capacitor reservoirs and the 40V regulator need to be on a separate PCB that will be housed outside of the generator.
+In essence, it means that the transformer, the bridge rectifier, the main capacitor reservoirs and the 40V regulator need to be on a separate PCB that will be housed outside of the generator.

 The shunt supplies for the +/-16V rails can move to the main generator, and also the 12V supply can move to the main board.
 They are quiet and will have no negative effect on the generator.
 I hope.
 It also makes the interface from the Power Supply enclosure simple, because I will only need to use two wires for the 40V supply that feeds the other three rails.